-Fair with a continually changing atmosphere.
-Approved strolling crafters must be registered with Booth Registration.
+63. Strolling Crafters are expected to be able to stroll easily along the path and provide the Fair with a continually changing atmosphere.
+Approved strolling crafters must be registered with the Registration Crew.
 Strolling crafters who do not regularly move may face sanctions.
-Strolling crafters are required to check in with the Craft Inventory Crew at Odyssey at least once a day during the Fair, between 10am and 5pm, with their complete path display.
+Strolling crafters are required to check in with the Craft Inventory Crew in Booth #52 at least once a day during the Fair, between 11am and 5pm, with their complete path display.